Preheat the oven to 350°F (180°C) if you're baking the crust. You can opt for simply chilling it until firm.

 Bake for 10 minutes, until lightly golden and dry.
 Let cool completely on a wire rack before filling.

-For a no-bake pie or dessert: simply put the crust in the refrigerator for at least 1 hour to allow the butter to firm up.
-This will make it less sturdy and might crumble here and there when you cut it but worth it if you don't want to turn on the oven.
+For a no-bake pie or dessert: Put the pie plate in the refrigerator for at least 1 hour to allow the butter to firm up.
+This will make it less sturdy and might crumble here and there when you cut it, but it's worth it if you don't want to turn on the oven.